Course Detail (Course Description By Faculty)

 There are no required texts for the course.

-Based on homework, a mid-term, and final exam.
+Based on homework and a final exam.
 No pass/fail grades.
-No auditors.

 • Mandatory attendance week 1